olaniyan4m/Thenga-Project/standalone-pwa/DEPLOYMENT_GUIDE.md

-# Pezela Business App - Live Production Deployment Guide
+# Thenga Business App - Live Production Deployment Guide

-This guide explains how to deploy the Pezela Business App with live data integration between the customer storefront and business dashboard.
+This guide explains how to deploy the Thenga Business App with live data integration between the customer storefront and business dashboard.

 ## 🚀 Quick Start